anacorral10/pandas-movielens/README.md

 * *Location:* https://grouplens.org/datasets/movielens/

 Should be the first zip file on the page
-Once the download completes, please make sure the data files are in a directory called movielens in your Week-4-pandas folder.
+Once the download completes, please make sure the data files are in the directory of the jupyter notebook folder.